Max Planck-Humboldt Research Award

 The following members of the TUM have been awarded the Max Planck Research Award:

-Full Professor of Physics of Surfaces and Interfaces (Fakultät für Physics)
+Full Professor of Statistical Physics (Department of Mathematics)

-Prof. Dr. Dietrich Menzel received the Max Planck Research Award in 1997.
+Prof. Dr. Herbert Spohn received the Max Planck Research Award in 1993.

-Prof. Dr. Josef Dudel received the Max Planck Research Award in 1992.
+Prof. Dr. Peter Gritzmann received the Max Planck Research Award in 1992.